Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Political Consistency of Model Answers

 \subsection{Results}

-\paragraph{Global leaning.} Figure~\ref{fig:leaning} shows the mean percentage of statements that match parties' responses normalized by the number of statements contained in the VAA of each country.
+\paragraph{Political leaning.} Figure~\ref{fig:leaning} illustrates the relative number of answers that match the party's responses to a given VAA averaged across parties from the same leaning (left, right, and center).
 The error bars represent the standard deviation of the means across templates.
-The parties are grouped according to their political leaning (left, right, and center) and their responses are pooled.
-The legend on the right shows the average percentage of reliable statements across templates, providing an upper bound for matches with political camps.
+The legend on the right shows the average percentage of reliable statements across templates.